The Art of Cleaning and Displaying Bone

 Bone Whitening Agents

-• Effectiveness: Removes stains, discoloration, and residual tissue.
-One soaking is often enough for complete whitening.
+- Effectiveness: Removes stains, discoloration, and trace residual tissue.
+One soaking is typically enough.

 Bone Bleach (Commercial Products)

 Specialized whitening products designed for skull and bone preparation.
-These are milder than industrial peroxide but still effective.
+These are convenience-packaged versions of similar chemistry to 40-volume peroxide.

 Baking Soda Paste